F1248/OpenCore-Legacy-Patcher/docs/TROUBLESHOOTING.md

 ## OpenCore Legacy Patcher not launching

-If the application won't launch (e.g. icon will bounce in the Dock), try launching OCLP via Terminal by typing the following command, make sure you've moved the app to `/Applications` before this.
+If the application won't launch (e.g. icon will bounce in the Dock), try launching it via Terminal by typing the following command, make sure you've moved the app to `/Applications` before this.

 ```sh
 /Applications/OpenCore-Legacy-Patcher.app/Contents/MacOS/OpenCore-Legacy-Patcher